 The PRC legal system is a civil law system based on written statutes.
 Unlike in the common law system, prior court decisions may be cited for reference but have limited precedential value.
 Since 1979, PRC legislation and regulations have significantly enhanced the protections afforded to various forms of foreign investments in China.
 We conduct substantially all of our business through our subsidiary and consolidated affiliates and their subsidiaries established in China.
 However, since the PRC legal system continues to rapidly evolve, the interpretations of many laws, regulations and rules are not always uniform and enforcement of these laws, regulations and rules involve uncertainties, which may limit legal protections available to us.
 For example, we may have to resort to administrative and court proceedings to enforce the legal protection that we enjoy either by law or contract.
 However, since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of Chinese administrative and court proceedings and the level of legal protection we enjoy in China than in more developed legal systems.
 These uncertainties may impede our ability to enforce the contracts we have entered into with our employees, business partners, customers and suppliers.
 In addition, such uncertainties, including the inability to enforce our contracts, could materially and adversely affect our business and operations.
 Furthermore, intellectual property rights and confidentiality protections in China may not be as effective as in the United States or other countries.
 Accordingly, we cannot predict the effect of future developments in the PRC legal system, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of local regulations by national laws.
+For instance, on January 19, 2015, the MOFCOM published the Draft FIL on its official website for public comments.
+The Draft FIL embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in alignment with international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments, and thus the Draft FIL will have a far-reaching and significant impact upon foreign investments by fundamentally reshaping the entire PRC foreign investment regulatory regime.
+See "Item 4.
+Information on the Company-B. Business Overview-Regulatory Matters-Draft Foreign Investment Law".
+There is no definitive timeline for this law to be officially promulgated by the PRC legislature and the current draft may need to undergo significant amendment before the law is finally passed.
+Accordingly, substantial uncertainties still exist with respect to the enactment timetable, interpretation and implementation of this new law.
+As a result, we may not be aware of how it may impact the viability of our current corporate structure, corporate governance and business operations.
 These uncertainties could limit the legal protections available to us and other foreign investors.
 In addition, any litigation in China may be protracted and result in substantial costs and diversion of our resources and management attention.